felixyf0124/Skeye360-Mirrored/README.md

 ### Start

 1.  **First time start VM machine**
+    * Go to the folder where the repo is cloned, inside devenv folder(\soen490_dev_env\vagrant\devenv), run Git Bash and key the following command

      `vagrant up --provision-with ansible_local`

     **If you stuck during installing ansible, close the Virtualbox VM and launch it again(do manually).
 Login VM use username:vagrant and password:vagrant.
 After you login, type `sudo dpkg --configure -a` in your VirtualBox VM(manually).
 Choosing Yes then closing VM after you finsh installation.
 Go back to terminal, use `vagrant reload --provision-with ansible_local`**